 Venues included in the Eat Leeds Restaurant Week include Issho, independent Tapas restaurant Ambiente, Blackhouse Steakhouse, burger joint Meat:Stack, Leeds’ most Instagrammable restaurant Fleur, and Zaap Thai to name a few.

 If you’d like to take advantage, just visit the website here and select which restaurant you want to try, you can then download a voucher to present the restaurant, then book your table and enjoy – easy!

-The world’s biggest tribute band festival takes place in East Yorkshire every single year, and it’s back again at Sledmere for 2022 with over 170 bands playing over six stages.
+The world’s biggest tribute band festival takes place in East Yorkshire every single year, and it’s back again at Sledmere for 2023 with over 170 bands playing over six stages.

-Taking place from the 19th to the 21st of August, now in its 15th year, the festival will have cover bands spanning every decade, with bands like The Beatles, The Killers, Madness and more covered!
+Taking place from the 10th to the 20th of August, now in its 16th year, the festival will have cover bands spanning every decade, with bands like The Beatles, The Killers, Madness and more covered!

 The family Festival has day tickets along with camping for family friendly fun.
 Find out more here.